sanghoon5499/EatGPT/README.md

 <br /><br />

-# Personal learning + Technology Overview 1: Vector Databases
+# Personal learning + <br /> Technology Overview 1: Vector Databases
 This is my first time working with a vector database, so hopefully my explanations are correct, and more importantly, that they make sense to you.
 Here we go:

 <b>What’s a vector?</b><br />